team1868/CookieMonster/README.md

-# SPOT - Scouting Platforms On Time
+# Cookie Monster
-SPOT is an open-source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.
-SPOT provides a simple platform upon which a team can build a scouting app with little to no prior experience.
+Cookie Monster is a 2023 Charged Up scouting app based on open-source modular scouting app framework for FRC developed by Team 3061 Huskie Robotics.

 ## Features